 RFID Anti-collision Protocols

 This chapter presents the most common anti-collisions algorithms for passive RFID systems, either by using the physical layer or the MAC layer.
-More emphasis will be upon the anti-collision algorithms which are compatible with the EPCglobal C1 G2 standard, as this is the focus of this thesis.
+It will emphasize the anti-collision algorithms which are compatible with the EPCglobal C1 G2 standard, as it is the main focus of this thesis.

 This chapter is organized as follows: section 1 gives an overview about the physical layer anti-collision algorithms.
 In section 2, different MAC-layer anti- collision algorithms are presented, thus clarifying the main differences between them.
 Afterwards, a brief description for the EPCglobal C1 G2 reading process will be presented in section 3.
 Section 4 will give an introduction about the collision recovery and the slots duration in modern RFID readers and the effect of these parameters in MAC-layer anti-collision algorithm, which will be focused on, in the remaining part of this thesis.